Lal Bahadur Shastri: Independence Activism of Lal Bahadur Shastri

-Political Career (1947–1964)
+Political career (1947–1964)

 State minister

 Following India's independence, Shastri was appointed Parliamentary Secretary in his home state, Uttar Pradesh.
 He became the Minister of Police and Transport under Govind Ballabh Pant's Chief Ministership on 15 August 1947 following Rafi Ahmed Kidwai's departure to become a minister at the centre.
 As the Transport Minister, he was the first to appoint women conductors.
 As the minister in charge of the Police Department, he ordered that police use water jets, whose instructions was given by him, instead of lathis to disperse unruly crowds.
 His tenure as police minister (As Home Minister was called prior to 1950) saw successful curbing of communal riots in 1947, mass migration and resettlement of refugees.

 Cabinet minister

 In 1951, Shastri was made the General Secretary of the All-India Congress Committee with Jawaharlal Nehru as the prime minister.
 He was directly responsible for the selection of candidates and the direction of publicity and electioneering activities.
 He played an important role in the landslide successes of the Congress Party in the Indian General Elections of 1952, 1957 and 1962.
 In 1952, he successfully contested UP Vidhansabha from Soraon North cum Phulpur West seat and won by getting over 69% of vote.
 He was believed to be retained as home minister of UP, but in a surprise move was called to Centre as minister by Nehru.
 Shastri was made Minister of Railways and Transport in First Cabinet of Republic of India on 13 May 1952.

+In September 1956 he wanted to take political and moral responsibility for the 1956 Mahbubnagar train accident and offered his resignation as the Minister of Railways to prime minister Jawaharlal Nehru, but he refused.
+After the 1956 Ariyalur train accident, a similar accident about 2.5 months later, Shastri again offered his resignation and was accepted this time.
+He resigned as Railway minister on 7 December 1956.

 He served as the Minister of Commerce and Industry in 1959 and Minister of Home Affairs in 1961.
 Shastri laid the foundation of Mangalore Port in 1964 as a minister without a portfolio.

-Prime minister (1964–1966)
+Prime Minister (1964–1966)

 Jawaharlal Nehru died in office on 27 May 1964.
 Then Congress Party president K. Kamaraj was instrumental in making Shastri prime minister on 9 June.
 Shastri, though mild-mannered and soft-spoken, was a Nehruvian socialist and thus held appeal to those wishing to prevent the ascent of conservative right-winger Morarji Desai.

 In his first broadcast as prime minister, on 11 June 1964, Shastri stated: